 Of important note, Norway is also a town of artists.
 Norway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Norway’s character.

-As is often the case in a small town, Norway doesn't have a public transportation system that people use for their commute.
+Norway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Norway is nearly on par with the US average for all cities of 21.84%: 19.53% of adults 25 and older in Norway have a bachelor's degree or advanced degree.
+The percentage of adults in Norway who are college-educated is close to the national average for all communities of 21.84%: 19.53% of the adults in Norway have a bachelor's degree or advanced degree.

 The per capita income in Norway in 2022 was $24,901, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $99,604 for a family of four.
 However, Norway contains both very wealthy and poor people as well.